 Color Doppler echocardiography combines 2-dimensional and spectral Doppler echocardiography to provide information about the size and shape of the heart and its structures as well as the velocity of and direction of blood flow around the valves and outflow tracts.
 Color is used to code blood flow information; by convention, red is toward and blue away from the transducer.

 Tissue Doppler imaging uses Doppler techniques to measure the velocity of myocardial tissue contraction (rather than of blood flow).
-These data can be used to calculate myocardial strain (percentage change in length between contraction and relaxation) and myocardial strain rate (rate of change in length).
+Myocardial tissue movement can also be evaluated with speckle-tracking echocardiography, which uses algorithms to track myocardial echo speckles (characteristic reverberations from the myocardium during an ultrasound) from frame to frame.
+Strain imaging uses these data to calculate myocardial strain (percentage change in length between contraction and relaxation) and myocardial strain rate (rate of change in length).
 Strain and strain rate measurements can help assess systolic and diastolic function and identify ischemia during stress testing.

-Three-dimensional echocardiography incorporates M-mode echocardiography, Doppler flow measurement, and Doppler tissue imaging to give a real-time, 3dimensional display of cardiac anatomy and function.
-This technique continues to evolve; its widespread acceptance and use have been hampered by lack of 3rd-party reimbursement.
+Three-dimensional echocardiography is increasingly used; special transducers can obtain a real-time, 3-dimensional image of cardiac structures.
+Three-dimensional echocardiography is particularly useful in evaluating the mitral valve apparatus for surgical correction.
+This technique continues to evolve; its widespread acceptance and use in the US have been hampered by lack of 3rd-party reimbursement.

-TTE is an alternative to radionuclide imaging to identify myocardial ischemia during and after exercise or pharmacologic stress testing.
+Transthoracic echocardiography is an alternative to radionuclide imaging Radionuclide Imaging of the Heart Radionuclide imaging uses a special detector (gamma camera) to create an image following injection of radioactive material.
+This test is done to evaluate Cardiac valvular disorders Cardiomyopathy... read more to identify myocardial ischemia during and after exercise or pharmacologic stress testing Stress Testing In stress testing, the heart is monitored by electrocardiography (ECG) and often imaging studies during an induced episode of increased cardiac demand so that ischemic areas potentially at risk... read more .
 Stress echocardiography shows regional wall motion abnormalities that result from an imbalance in blood flow in epicardial coronary vessels during stress.
 Computer programs can provide side-by-side assessment of ventricular contraction during systole and diastole at rest and under stress.
 Exercise and pharmacologic protocols are the same as those used in radionuclide stress testing, except that dobutamine is used rather than dipyridamole as the pharmacologic agent in the US.

 Stress echocardiography is valuable in evaluating the hemodynamic severity of aortic valve stenosis in patients with significant symptoms but whose resting transvalvular pressure gradient is not markedly high.
 Stress echocardiography and radionuclide stress testing detect ischemia equally well.
 The choice between tests is often based on availability, the provider’s experience, and cost.